Location: Green Lake

 Beyond the countless hours mentoring, advising and writing, Shapiro loves being a dad and is more proud of his family than anything else.
-“Our four-year-old twins, Ina and Elan, are the very best kind of startups,” says Shapiro.
+His four-year-old twins “are the very best kind of startups,” says Shapiro.
 “Watching them build Legos, tell each other stories, and sing songs to us is more rewarding than anything I could ever do at the office.”

 Having spent most of his life in the Pacific Northwest between Portland and Seattle, Shapiro is glad to be raising his kids here with his wife, Leslie.
 “They love the preschool curriculum at JDS, which seems to get better every year, and we love the fantastic community of parents, as well as look forward every weekend to services at Seattle’s best-kept synagogue secret: Emanuel Congregation,” says Shapiro.
 “We feel incredibly blessed for the community we’ve found here in Seattle!”